m4v15/css-layout/README.md

 <img src='https://raw.githubusercontent.com/m4v15/css-layout/master/desktop.png'>

+### Bonus Challenge - now try and design and make another layout for a Tablet sized screen!

 ## The Code Along

 Look into the steps folder to find steps 1-10 for how to complete the above challenge, along with [mentor notes](./mentor-notes.md) describing each step.